 - Earth Observation tree: a special type of group created to manage the WMS Earth Observation requirements.
 This group does not render its nested layers and groups, but only a “preview layer” called Root Layer.
 When this mode is chosen, a new field “Root Layer” will be exposed in the configuration UI.

-In case a layer is included in a any non single group it won’t be listed anymore in the flat layer list, although it will still be possible to include the same layer in different layer groups.
+If a layer is included in any non single mode group, it will no longer be listed in the flat layer list.
+It will still be possible to include the layer in other layer groups.

-To bring up the layer group edit page, click a layer group name.
-The initial fields allow you configure the name, title, abstract, workspace, bounds, projection and mode of the layer group.
-To automatically set bounding box, select the Generate Bounds button.
-You may also provide your own custom bounding box parameters.
+To view or edit a layer group, click the layer group name.
+A layer group configuration page will be displayed.
+The initial fields allow you to configure the name, title, abstract, workspace, bounds, projection and mode of the layer group.
+To automatically set the bounding box, select the Generate Bounds button or the Generate Bounds From CRS button to use the bounds defined in the CRS (if available).
+You may also provide your own custom bounding box extents.
 To select an appropriate projection click the Find button.

-A layer group can consist of layers with dissimilar bounds and projections.
-GeoServer will automatically reproject all layers to the projection of the layer group.
+A layer group can contain layers with dissimilar bounds and projections.
+GeoServer automatically reprojects all layers to the projection of the layer group.

 The table at the bottom of the page lists layers and groups contained within the current layer group.
 We refer to layers and layer groups as publishable elements.
 When a layer group is processed, the layers are rendered in the order provided, so the publishable elements at the bottom of list will be rendered last and will show on top of the other publishable elements.